 Applies to: System Center Configuration Manager (Current Branch)

-Custom reporting – create customized reports.
+- Advanced reporting - ability to create customized reports.

 - Agility - Simple setup and rapid delivery of new capabilities.

 Hybrid MDM is a solution that integrates Intune's mobile device management capabilities into Configuration Manager.
 It uses Intune as the delivery channel for policies, profiles, and applications to devices but uses Configuration Manager on-premises infrastructure to administer content and manage the devices.
 A hybrid implementation gives you “single pane of glass” control.
 This means you can use the same on-premises infrastructure and administrative console to manage mobile devices with Intune as well as PCs and servers with the traditional Configuration Manager client.
 You may choose hybrid MDM for the following reasons:

 - You want to manage both mobile devices enrolled in Intune and devices managed with the Configuration Manager client from the same administrative console